-Chicken pens have roofing, protection on two also have roosting perches for sides and sleeping. and nesting boxes for hens to lay eggs in a clean and comfortable area.
+Chicken pens must have roofing, protection on two sides and also have roosting perches for sleeping at night and nesting boxes for hens to lay eggs in a clean, safe and comfortable area.

 Kraals, pens and sties must have water and shelter at all times and be cleaned frequently.
 Animals kept confined must be fed appropriately.
 Drainage is vital to prevent wet and muddy conditions.